-The former animated GIFs of the late nineties are conquering the world again for the second time under their new name Cinemagraphs.
+The former animated GIFs of the late nineties are conquering the world again for the second time under their new name Cinemagraph.
 This trend has not yet been noticed in Europe.
-Cinemagraphs have not yet attracted the attention of the advertising industry or the German trade press.
+This new format has not yet attracted the attention of the advertising industry or the German trade press.

 However, in the USA, Toyota, Mercedes Benz and Dunkin Donuts are backing cinemagraphs with success.
 Impact analyses of Nielsen Brand Effect Suite prove they are right.
 This secret takeover campaign is not only being driven by high-definition ad screens at the POS but also by the decisions of Facebook and Instagram to technically enable the use of cinemagraphs as an advertising medium for social media campaigns.